 Insurance Benefit Consulting, LLC

-- Jim is currently Consultant and Producer/Agent at Insurance Benefit Consulting, LLC.
-He has earned a Bachelor’s Degree in Economics from Indiana University and an M.B.A. in Finance and Marketing from the University of Chicago Graduate School of Business.
+- Jim is President of Insurance Benefit Consulting.
+He earned his bachelor’s degree in Economics from Indiana University and his master’s degree in Finance and Marketing from the University of Chicago Graduate School of Business.

 - Lisa is an Air Force brat who had the good fortune to marry a native Hoosier and is delighted to be rearing her two children in Indianapolis.
-Maggie (11) and Sam (9) are active in orchestra (French horn and trombone) and are lucky enough to attend a school with a keen focus on the importance of the arts.
-Lisa has a BA in English Literature and Secondary Education from James Madison University and later received her MBA from the University of Denver.
+Maggie and Sam are active in orchestra (French horn and trombone, respectively) and are lucky enough to attend a school with a keen focus on the importance of the arts.
+Lisa has a bachelor’s degree in English Literature and Secondary Education from James Madison University and received her Master of Business Administration degree from the University of Denver.
 She is a photographer by trade and loves the creative outlet, but her business has taken a backseat to parenting for the time being.
-She served in the Children’s Museum Guild from 2004 to 2010, has served on the TMP Jury for Heartland Truly Moving Pictures since 2005, and enjoys being a member of the Contemporary Art Society at the IMA.
-Her husband, Bill, is the President of Art to Remember, a company that raises funds for art education.
+Lisa served in the Children’s Museum Guild from 2004 to 2010, has served on the jury for Heartland Truly Moving Pictures since 2005, and enjoys being a member of the Contemporary Art Society at the Indianapolis Museum of Art.
+Her husband, Bill, is the President of Art to Remember, a company that raises funds for arts education.

-- Sara is currently Executive Vice-President with Merchants Property Insurance.
-She earned her Bachelor’s Degree from Vanderbilt University and went on to receive her M.B.A. from Thunderbird School of Global Management.
+- Sara is President of Merchants Property Insurance.
+She earned her bachelor’s degree from Vanderbilt University and went on to receive her Master in Business Administration degree from Thunderbird School of Global Management.
 She has previously volunteered with Washington Township Schools Foundation, Metropolitan School District of Washington Township, Impact 100, Fox Hill Elementary, Meridian Hills Cooperative Nursery School, First Congregational Church Foundation, and the Junior League of Indianapolis.

 Vice President /Branch Manager